NadaAlawadhi1/To-Do-List-App/README.md

 ---

 ## 🌟 Features
-- 📝 Add, edit, check, and delete tasks
-  *(currently disabled because the backend API is offline — but all code is implemented and ready)*
+- 📝 Add, edit, check, and delete tasks *(currently disabled due to offline API — all code implemented and ready)*
 - ✅ Mark tasks as complete or incomplete
 - 📅 View tasks sorted by date (Today, Upcoming)
 - 🕒 "Undo" tab for incomplete tasks
 - 📋 Completed tasks move to a dedicated **See All** section
+- 🔄 **State Management with Provider**: All CRUD operations are handled using Provider for reactive UI updates

 ---

 ## 🛠️ Built With
 - **Flutter**
 - **Dart**
+- **Provider** — For state management and CRUD operations